tellers-2016/fixed-income/README.md

   * The annual coupon payment (C) is calculated as: `C = F * c`
   * The semi-annual coupon payment (C) is calculated as: `C = F * c/2`

+There are also financially engineered bonds that pay no coupons at all, instead, pay one large lump sum at the time of maturity.
+These are known as **Zero Coupon Bonds** and as such behave a lot like CDs that are offered by banks where the interest for each year is accured and paid out at the end.

 ### Credit Risk
 Metric associated with the bond to indicate the risk of default: i.e. whether the bond issuer will be able to re-pay the face value amount at the time of maturity.
 Is one of the drivers of the Coupon Rate on the bond (The higher the risk of default, the higher the coupon rate demanded by investors)